innogames/slack-bot/readme.md

 ### Option 1: run via go
 1. [install go (at least 1.18)](https://go.dev/doc/install)
-2. create a config.yaml (at least a slack token is required) or take a look in config-example.yaml
+2. create a config.yaml (at least a Slack token is required) or take a look in config-example.yaml
 3. `go run github.com/innogames/slack-bot/v2/cmd/bot`

 ### Option 2: via Docker
 1. [install Docker incl. docker-compose](https://docs.docker.com/get-docker/)
 2. clone this repo or at least fetch the docker-compose.yaml
-3. create a config.yaml (at least a slack token is required) or take a look in config-example.yaml
+3. create a config.yaml (at least a Slack token is required) or take a look in config-example.yaml
 4. add your Slack user id or user name in the "allowed_users:" section of the config.yaml
 5. `docker-compose up`

 ### Option 3: Advanced:when planning working on the bot core
 1. install go (at least 1.16)
 2. clone/fork this repo
-3. create a config.yaml (at least a slack token is required) or take a look in config-example.yaml
+3. create a config.yaml (at least a Slack token is required) or take a look in config-example.yaml
 4. run `go run cmd/bot/main.go` or `make run` to run the go application

 # Usage
-As slack user, you just have to send a private message to the bot user/app containing the command to execute.
+As Slack user, you just have to send a private message to the bot user/app containing the command to execute.
-Additionally you can execute bot commands in channels by prefix your command with @bot_name, e.g. `@slack-bot start job DailyDeployment`
+Additionally, you can execute bot commands in channels by prefix your command with @bot_name, e.g. `@slack-bot start job DailyDeployment`

 **Note:** You have to invite the bot into the channel to be able to handle commands.